Dynamic Convolution for 3D Point Cloud Instance Segmentation: Introduction

-We propose \SexyName, a novel framework for 3D point cloud instance segmentation, which is free from box prediction and embedding learning by using dynamic convolutions. \SexyName is tailored for 3D point cloud, in which instances are encoded in a continuous function, conditioned on both relative position and categories. \item A light-weight transformer module is introduced upon the bottleneck layer to capture the long-range dependencies.
-With limited computational overheads, it boosts the baseline by a large margin. \item Our proposed method presents strong robustness to the manually set hyper-parameters.
-Both qualitative and quantitative results are provided. \item \SexyName shows superiority in both effectiveness and efficiency.
+Our primary contributions are summarized as follows.
+(1) We propose \SexyName, a novel framework for 3D point cloud instance segmentation, which is free from box prediction and embedding learning by using dynamic convolutions. \SexyName is tailored for 3D point cloud, in which instances are encoded in a continuous function, conditioned on both relative position and categories.
+(2) Our proposed method presents strong robustness to the manually set hyper-parameters.
+Both qualitative and quantitative results are provided.
+(3) \SexyName shows superiority in both effectiveness and efficiency.
 We conduct comprehensive experiments on various datasets, including both large-scale indoor scenes and CAD scanned objects.
 To further validate the effectiveness, we implement our method with both voxel-based and point-based architectures.
 The consistent improvements indicating that \SexyName can serve as a strong alternative for 3D instance-level recognition tasks.